-- 6.5.
-The evaluation criteria for aS aerobatic authorisations are as follows: - a) Lines.
-Up to 45° climbing / diving lines in normal flight - b) Spins.
-Erect Spins of one turn, with entry and exit in normal flight - c) Stall turns.
-Stall turns with normal entry and exit - d) Loops and eights.
-Inside circular loops with normal entry and exit - e) Rolls.
-Single aileron rolls, barrel rolls and rolls off the top on the diving or climbing line with normal entry and exit. - f) Combinations.
-Any combination of the manoeuvres listed above.
+- 6.3.
+The evaluation criteria for aS aerobatic authorisations are as follows: - a) Spins.
+Erect Spins of one turn - b) Stall turns.
+Stall turns - c) Loops and eights.
+Inside circular loops, loops with roll off the top, 'Cuban 8s' - d) Rolls.
+Single aileron rolls and barrel rolls